vineetamotilal/async-log-monitor/README.md

 ### Running the Orchestrator

 1. Clone the repository and install dependencies.
-2. Start the **Sentinel-Py Orchestrator** in your terminal.
+2. Start the **Async Log Monitor Orchestrator** in your terminal.
 This will spin up the daemon and create a dummy `test_app.jsonl` file to monitor:
     ```bash
-    python -m src.sentinel_py.orchestrator
+    python -m src.orchestrator
     ```
 3. Open a **second terminal** and simulate an application writing an error to the log file:
     ```bash